citizenweb3/validatorinfo/docs/vinfo draft paper.md

 - battery
 - other ranking providers in TS, etc

-1) Metrics calculation that can be calculated as averages to a network
+1) Validator Metrics that are compared as averages to a network
 - Rather than showing normal `uptime`, we can show uptime compares to the average uptime on the network in question
 - Same goes for `missed blocks` - we need to calculate the average missed blocks per validator per round of time and show it in comparison + amount of missed blocks.
 So it will be the normal amount + % out of 100 or similar
 - Any other such metrics?
 That can be shown using medians/averages?